DragonDev07/MeMeal/README.md

 </br>

 ### Usage
+To use the website, visit "https://dragondev07.github.io/MeMeal/src/index.html" and enter your restrictions!

 ### Inspiration
 My inspiration for this project was not knowing what to eat for lunch when I was thinking about what project to make for this Hackathon.